News and tips

 It offered the right course and you fell in love with the ‘feel’ of the place, so now is the right time go forth and find other students who are in exactly the same position!

-So be honest with yourself about what it is you enjoy and find a club where there will be similar like-minded individuals.
+So be honest with yourself about what it is you enjoy and find a society at one of the Unions (HUBS or SU Union) where there will be similar like-minded individuals.
 If it’s knitting, great.
 If it’s gaming, good for you, do it.
 If it’s poetry perfect!
 The point is, you do not have to feel isolated.
 There are hundreds of people attend your University, so chances are there will be a club out there for you to enjoy and meet new friends.

 There are literally clubs and societies to suit everyone, and if there isn’t a club for you to join, then form one.
 Get in touch with Student Services and push your agenda and idea in a positive way.
 They are there to help you feel as comfortable and as welcome as possible, and you could come up with something that could turn out to be really successful!
 Imagine that on your C.V when you are applying for jobs or furthering your studies?